Quickstart + Usage

 Results

-IGV Browser Snapshot
+Browser Snapshot

 IGV Browser Snapshot (25kb)